edsu/whrss/README.md

-The [White House Blog] [RSS feed] appears to be dead, even though there is new content on the website.
+The [White House Blog] [RSS feed] appears to be updated very sporadically: not all new content published on the "blog" makes it into the RSS feed.

 This is a silly hack to create an RSS feed by scraping the White House blog website.
 It is updated every hour and published [here].